Opel Speedster: Production

 As an answer to calls for a more powerful version of the Speedster, Opel introduced a new two-litre turbocharged version of the Ecotec engine, which produced 200 hp, but also weighed slightly more at 930 kg.

 In 2004, a limited run of sixty track-focused Speedsters were produced for the United Kingdom.
 The Vauxhall VXR220 was equipped with larger brakes, upgraded tyres and lowered suspension, and tuned to produce 220 hp.
 Other features included further performance-oriented seats and unique Speedline alloy wheels.
 The wheels were 16 inches at the front and 17 inches at the rear, the same as on the Elise.
 Calypso Red was the only available exterior colour.

 The turbocharged Speedster was able to reach a top speed of 242 km/h and accelerate from 0 to 100 km/h in 4.7 seconds.

 In 2005, General Motors introduced a Daewoo badged Vauxhall VX220 at Incheon International Airport in South Korea at the GM Daewoo showroom.
 However, only one was built for marketing purposes while the car was sold as an Opel Speedster.

-In April 2001, comedian Griff Rhys Jones was dismissed by Vauxhall following an advert for the VX220 the previous year that drew negative attention, with Vauxhall stating that they wanted to move in a different direction.
-The advert was also voted “Worst of the Year” by an industry magazine.
+In April 2001, comedian Griff Rhys Jones was dismissed by Vauxhall following a 2000 advert for the VX220 in which he dressed like a woman.
+The advert drew negative attention, and Vauxhall stated that they wanted to move in a different direction.
+The advert was also voted "Worst of the Year" by an industry magazine.

 Production ended on 22 July 2005, after five years, with no direct successor.
 It was not until February 2007, when GM Europe adopted the Pontiac Solstice/Saturn Sky into the Opel GT, that GM Europe had a replacement sector product, albeit with no RHD version for the United Kingdom.
 The final production number of the Speedster was only 7,207.

 Opel ECO Speedster

-The Opel ECO Speedster is a concept car made by Opel in 2002.
-Related to the production Opel Speedster, it is a two-door coupe with two seats, gullwing doors ,and no wing mirrors.
-It was displayed at the 2002 Paris Motor Show.
+The Opel ECO Speedster is a concept car made by Opel in 2002, first displayed at the 2002 Paris Motor Show.
+Related to the production Opel Speedster, it is a two-door coupe with two seats, gullwing doors, and no wing mirrors.
+The vehicle was designed to combine high speed with maximum fuel efficiency, minimizing weight and drag and fitting a small but comparably powerful diesel engine.
+The ECO Speedster picked up a theme Opel had started earlier: in 1970, Opel introduced the Opel GT Diesel Rekordwagen to promote their first diesel engine by beating sundry speed records.
+The 1.3-litre Ecotec CTDI engine produces 112 PS, which was enough for a 250 km/h top speed and a fuel consumption of 2.5 L/100km according to the manufacturer.